abliss/upty/README.md

 functions (as well as `open` and `ioctl` for non-portable programs which use those directly).
 Instead of opening the real `/dev/ptmx` to ask the kernel for a new "master" pseudoterminal, we connect to a unix domain socket.
-On the other end of that socket is a daemon (written in golang) which handles all the line discipline and terminal settings (using code from gvisor, which is not wired up yet), and shuttles bytes to/from a second socket which will stand in for the corresponding "slave" terminal.
+On the other end of that connection is a daemon (written in golang) which handles all the line discipline and terminal settings (using code from gvisor), and shuttles bytes to/from a second connection which will stand in for the corresponding "slave" terminal.

 Binaries which do syscalls directly, or are statically linked, won't work.
 Nor will setuid binaries (like `screen`).
 Perhaps someday we can design a better API